Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

     </Coordinates>
 ```

-* **Verts**, **Lines**, **Strips**, and **Polys** — The _Verts_, _Lines_, _Strips_, and _Polys_ elements define cells explicitly by specifying point connectivity.
+* **Verts**, **Lines**, **Strips**, and **Polys**.
+The _Verts_, _Lines_, _Strips_, and _Polys_ elements define cells explicitly by specifying point connectivity.
 Cell types are implicitly known by the type of element in which they are specified.
 Each element contains two _DataArray_ elements.
 The first array specifies the point connectivity.
 All the cells’ point lists are concatenated together.
 The second array specifies the offset into the connectivity array for the end of each cell.

 ```{code-block} xml
 :force: